ysaakpr/panka/CONTRIBUTING.md

 - Release notes
 - Annual contributor report

-Thank you for contributing to Deployer! 🚀
+Thank you for contributing to Panka! 🚀